How to buy the best simple mobile phone

 - Camera You might like a camera phone for taking quick shots of family and friends.
 We haven't found a good camera on a simple phone yet, but you still might find it useful.

 - Memory card slot Many simple phones have very limited storage, intended just for things like phone numbers.
 If you think you'll need more space, for photos for example, choose a phone that lets you increase it using a memory card.
+This feature is sometimes described as the micro-SD card slot.

 - HAC Some simple phones are hearing-aid compatible (HAC).
 If you need one of these, find one that gets a good M/T (microphone and telecoil) coupling rating.
 M4/T4 is the highest rating.

 - Simple layout Well-labelled apps, quick shortcuts and clear text all make phones easier to use.
-Read our reviews and check ease-of-use star ratings to pick a straightforward phone that does everything you need.
+Read our simple mobile phone reviews and check our ease-of-use star ratings as assessed by our lab experts, to pick a straightforward phone that does everything you need.

 Should I just buy a normal smartphone instead?